joonne/tv-api/README.md

 # TV-API

-A web scraper that searches programs for finnish tv-channels and provides an API for this information.
+A web scraper that searches for programs from finnish tv-channels and provides an API for this information.

 `GET /api/channels`